metamath/set.mm/README.md

 little space, but tools can easily decompress them to provide a human-readable sequence of every proof step.
-Metamath verification is incredibly fast; the largest database available can be re-verified within seconds by some verifier.
+Metamath verification is incredibly fast; the largest database available can be re-verified within seconds by some verifiers.

 For more information see
 the [Metamath Home Page](http://us.metamath.org/), the